Guidelines for Session Participants

 Plenary and concurrent sessions will be 90 minutes long.
 Panelists will have about 10 minutes each to respond to the moderator's questions.
 After all panelists have spoken, the moderator will open the discussion to the audience, leaving about half the session for question and answer.

-Moderators and panelists are encouraged to submit an abstract of their current work for the Research Highlights section of the Workshop Notebook.
+Moderators and panelists are encouraged to submit an abstract of their current work for the Research and Practice Highlights section of the Workshop Notebook.
 All Workshop participants receive correspondence regarding how to submit an abstract of their current work.

 PowerPoint presentations are only allowed in plenary sessions.
 Instructions on how to submit presentations will be sent directly to plenary session panelists.